Further results for classical and universal characters twisted by roots of unity: Factorization of classical characters twisted by odd powers of an even primitive root of unity

 \section{Factorization of classical characters twisted by odd powers of an even primitive root of unity}

-In this section, we generalize the results from our previous work~\cite{ayyer-kumari-2022} in this section.
+We generalize the results from our previous work~\cite{ayyer-kumari-2022} in this section.
 Suppose $t$ is a multiple of $4$ and $\omega$ is a primitive $t'$th root of unity as usual.
 Define a tuple $X_{\omega}$ of length $tn/2 + t/4$ by

 and let $\X_{\omega}=\overline{(X_{\omega})}$ so that

 It then follows that

 where $Z=(\omega X, \omega \X,\omega)$.
 We will evaluate classical characters specialized at $X_\omega$.
 For $n = 1, X=(x)$ and $t=4$, the specialization considered here is $X_\omega = (\iota x, -\iota x, \iota)$, where $\iota^2 = -1$.
 The motivation for considering this strange specialization comes from {a suggestion of D. Prasad, who was looking for natural generalizations of \cref{thm:schur-k}. }